-- Study Your Community: Walk around your local neighborhood and take pictures of, draw pictures of and help your child write about what she notices.
+- Study Your Community: Walk around your local neighborhood and help your child take photos, draw pictures, and write about what she notices.
 Encourage your child to talk to different people in the community and ask them questions.
 Then make a poster or short book about your town.
 Your child can then send this info to a friend or family member who lives somewhere else.

 - Take a trip: Compare your own town and community to ones around you.
 If you live in a city, visit a more rural or suburban area.
 If you live in a rural area or suburb, visit a city.
 Talk about the differences and similarities or make a chart of them.

-- Make a Group Plan: Work with other family members or friends on a specific task such as cleaning up a yard or room, or cooking or setting up a meal or party.
+- Make a Group Plan: Work with other family members or friends on a specific task such as cleaning up a yard or room, cooking, or setting up a meal or party.
 Assign everyone specific roles and figure out how to work together in the best way possible.

 Here are some book picks for your Kindergartner:

-- Miss Bindergarten Gets Ready for Kindergarten, by Joseph Slate: This book is about a teacher getting her classroom ready for her students.
-It is just one example of a book about preparing for kindergarten though there are many books about 1st days of kindergarten.
+- Miss Bindergarten Gets Ready for Kindergarten by Joseph Slate: This book is about a teacher getting her classroom ready for her students.
+It is just one example of a book about preparing for kindergarten; there are also many books about 1st days of kindergarten.

-- The Crayon Box that Talked, by Shane Derolf: This book about a box of crayons that doesn’t get along is commonly used in classrooms to help students talk about their relationships with each other and how they can work together and how their differences can be beneficial.
+- The Crayon Box that Talked by Shane Derolf: This book about a box of crayons that don't get along is commonly used in classrooms to help students talk about their relationships with each other, how they can work together, and how their differences can be beneficial.

-- Growing Vegetable Soup, by Lois Ehlert: This book is a great way to introduce your child to basic science topics such as gardening and plants as well as serves as an opportunity to get your child cooking and gardening with you!
+- Growing Vegetable Soup by Lois Ehlert: This book is a great way to introduce your child to basic science topics such as gardening and plants.
+It also serves as an opportunity to get your child cooking and gardening with you!